Douglass Day at UC Santa Barbara

 Main Event: Douglass Day Birthday Party & Transcribe-a-thon

-- Co-Sponsors: Department of English, Office of Black Student Development, and the Multicultural Center
+- Sponsors: Department of English, Office of Black Student Development, African diasporic Cultural Resource Center, Department of Black Studies, and the Multicultural Center

 Contact